bryce-seefieldt/documentation/style-guide.md

 ### Comments
 * State intentions
-// Function accepts an integer and calculate's the n'th fibonacci value in the fibonacci sequence.
+> // Function accepts an integer and calculate's the n'th fibonacci value in the fibonacci sequence.
-// Returns  calculated integer. int fibonacci(int n);
+> // Returns  calculated integer.
+>        int fibonacci(int n);
 * State input, output and high-level functionality
-// Function inserts a new node with templated data into the list before the node referred to by loc.
+> // Function inserts a new node with templated data into the list before the node referred to by loc.
-// Returns iterator to the newly inserted node.
+> // Returns iterator to the newly inserted node.
-// Receives constant reference to node data, iterator to the insertion location.
+> // Receives constant reference to node data, iterator to the insertion location.
-// loc is permitted to be start() or end().
+> // loc is permitted to be start() or end().
-  Iterator insertNode(iterator loc, const T& data);
+>  iterator insertNode(iterator loc, const T& data);
 * Identify unstated details not included in name; e.g. unit of measurement
   double rectangleHeight; // the height of the rectangle in cm
 * Avoid redundant comments